marekott/IntelligentConsoleSnake/README.md

 # IntelligentConsoleSnake
 Project of game based on mobile snake.
-User have choice of playing manually or watching the game of trained Neural Network.
+User have choice of playing manually or watching the game of trained AI Model.

 ## System Context
 <p>